emrgnt-cmplxty/automata/docs/core/embedding/embedding_builder.rst

 Overview
 --------

-``EmbeddingBuilder`` is an important part of the automata.core.embedding module.
+``EmbeddingBuilder`` is an important part of the automata.embedding module.
 It provides the foundation for building symbol embeddings in an abstract way, allowing for different methods of building embeddings to be developed and used interchangeably.
 The class contains abstract